 "Having larger breasts may seem like a hinderance, but with practice nursing your baby in several different positions it is rather easy.

 When your baby is little you may be concerned with suffocating the baby.
 Rest assured if baby can't breathe, baby will unlatch.
-I know this can be frustrating so hopefully this helps.
+I know this can be f

 The Modified Football Hold